-Additionally, remember that a “good” FCR rating is not more important than quality customer service or balanced average talk and handling times.
+Additionally, remember that a “good” first call resolution rate is not more important than quality customer service or balanced average talk and handling times.
 No customer wants to have to spend half an hour on hold or receive unhelpful advice just so your business can improve its FCR.

 How is First Call Resolution Calculated?

 Here is the industry standard formula to measure first call resolution: